Key facts about Latvia

 Latvia is a member of the United Nations, European Union, Council of Europe, NATO, Organisation for Security and Co-operation in Europe, International Monetary Fund and World Trade Organisation.
 Latvia is also a member of the Council of the Baltic Sea States and Nordic Investment Bank.

-Latvia has established diplomatic relations with 158 countries and maintains embassies in 35 countries.
-37 countries maintain an embassy in Latvia's capital Riga.
-The list of embassies is available here.
+Latvia has established diplomatic relations with 158 countries and maintains embassies in 37 countries.
+35 countries maintain an embassy in Latvia's capital Riga.
+The list of Latvian diplomatic missions and honorary consuls is available here.

 Human rights in Latvia are generally respected by the government, according to Freedom House and US Department of State.
 Latvia is ranked above-average among the world's sovereign states in democracy, press freedom, privacy and human development.